fpdf-easytable/simple_unit_test/README.md

 # Examples

 *Example 1.
-This is a good example were we can put in practice the usage of dummies, spies and custom retutn.
+This is a good example where we can put in practice the usage of dummies, spies and custom retutn.

 ```